wan12cf/Expedia-hotel-info-crawler/README.md

     # if it is a sponsored result, set 1 to save as usual(may cause duplicate later), set 0 to drop this result.
     # the sponsored hotel may show up as the first 2 and last 2 result.
     sponsorAval = 0

+    # if zipcode info is unknown, set 1 to save it as 'null', set 0 to drop this hotel
+    hasZip = 1

     # if size info is unknown, set 1 to save it as 'null', set 0 to drop this room info row
     # about 10%-35%(vary) result items is null, blame expedia
     sizeUnknow = 0